LRGASP/lrgasp-submissions/docs/submission.md

 ## Symbolic identifiers

 Various components of the submission system have symbolic identifiers.
-These identifiers consist of [ASCII](https://www.wikiwand.com/en/ASCII) upper- and lower-case alphabetic characters, numbers, and underscores.
+These identifiers consist of [ASCII](https://en.wikipedia.org/wiki/ASCII) upper- and lower-case alphabetic characters, numbers, and underscores.
 They must not begin with numbers.
 In some cases, specific prefixes are required.

-## Feature identifiers
+## Feature and read identifiers

-Feature identifiers (transcripts and genes) may contain any combination of printing, non-whitespace characters [ASCII](https://www.wikiwand.com/en/ASCII).
-It is highly read.
-This requirement is more restrictive than allowed by GFF3.
+Feature identifiers (transcripts and genes) and read identifiers may contain any combination of printing, non-whitespace characters [ASCII](https://en.wikipedia.org/wiki/ASCII).
+This requirement is more restrictive than allowed by GTF.